mrep1085/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_19-azure-digital-twins.md

 In this task, you will use Azure CLI commands and the ADT Explorer sample app to upload the models included in the **Allfiles\Labs\19-Azure Digital Twins\Final\Models** folder.

-1. Open a new command prompt window.
+1. Open a command prompt window.

-    You will need to leave the ADT-explorer running from the open command line tool.

 1. To ensure that you using correct Azure account credentials, login to Azure using the following command: